Ada-Developers-Academy/core-unit-2/api-7-refactoring/what-is-refactoring.md

 ## What are code smells?

 “Code smells" is a common term for patterns that can indicate issues with code and often comes up when talking about refactoring.
 There are many lists of common code smells out there, and they can be a handy checklist when refactoring code.
-If you’re interested in learning more, I encourage you to follow your curiosity!
+If you’re interested in learning more, we encourage you to follow your curiosity!

 ### !end-callout